fpusan/moira/patch-notes.md

+- v1.3.0
+  - Fixed a bug in which the '>' character was not added to the beginning of sequence headers when using the --only_contig option.
+  - Fixed a bug in the bernoulli library that caused error calculation for very short sequences to randomly return NaNs.
+This bug was not passing silently, so the results obtained with the previous versions of moira can still be trusted.
+  - Added the option to keep only the overlapping region when assembling paired-end reads.
+This can be achieved with the --trim_overlap flag.
+  - Added the option to discard contigs with a small overlapping region, via the --min_overlap parameter.

 - v1.2.1
   - Fixed a bug that was preventing the --maxerrors option to work (contributed by Christopher Thornton, University of Utah).